Backpropagation in hyperbolic chaos via adjoint shadowing: Shadowing/unstable decomposition for continuous-time

 \section{Shadowing/unstable decomposition for continuous-time}

 We define the shadowing/unstable decomposition for the linear response of flows.
 Due to the presence of the center direction and the non-uniqueness in the shadowing pair, this decomposition is not straightforward and was not previously defined.
-When defining the shadowing contribution, we want to give positive answers to the two historically lingering questions: \begin{enumerate} \item Do different shadowing pairs give the same shadowing contribution? \item Is the shadowing contribution a significant part of the linear response? \end{enumerate}
+When defining the shadowing contribution, we want to give positive answers to the two historically lingering questions: \begin{enumerate} \item Do different shadowing pairs in the same equivalent class in $A$, defined in \cref{e:shan}, give the same shadowing contribution? \item Is the shadowing contribution a significant part of the linear response? \end{enumerate}